GenesisFR/DS1TroubleshootingGuide/README.md

 ## Stutters when moving the mouse

+- Disable any kind of frame limiter.
+- Disable any kind of vertical synchronization (including in dgVoodoo2) and FreeSync/G-Sync.
-This is caused by the NVIDIA drivers for Cyberpunk (460.79).
+- This was also caused by the NVIDIA drivers for Cyberpunk (460.79).
 The problem was fixed in 466.11 (and again in 497.29).
-If it's still not fixed for you for some reason, use older drivers.
-You can use this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) to find them.
+If it's still not fixed for you for some reason, use older or newer drivers.
+You may find them using this [link](https://www.nvidia.com/Download/Find.aspx?lang=en-us) or this [one](https://www.nvidia.in/drivers/beta).

 ## UI/cursor flickering